“2023 elections opportunity to turn Nigeria’s fortune for good” - CAN president

-New Twist as CAN Speaks on 2023 Elections, Reveals What Nigerians Stand to Gain
+CAN Issues Strong Statement on 2023 Elections, Reveals What Nigerians Must Do

 - The new president of CAN, Archbishop Daniel Okoh, has made a strong revelation about the 2023 election